Kaustubh022/Kaustubh022/README.md

 - 👋 Hi, I’m @Kaustubh022
-- 👀 I’m interested in software engineering as well as front end development.
+- 👀 I’m interested in software engineering as well as front-end development.
-- 🌱 I’m currently learning javascript and solving advace problem of sql.
+- 🌱 I’m currently learning javascript and solving advance problems of sql.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate for one project of front-end development on github.
 - 📫 contact me on kaustubhmani06@gmail.com